boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

   <figcaption>Overview tab.</figcaption>
 </figure>

-The LC-MS tab displays the ion chromatogram of a compound (in blue), including its isotope peaks, possible in-source fragments (in brown), as well as detected adducts (in green) for each input file in which the compound was detected.
+The LC-MS tab displays the ion chromatogram of a feature (in blue), including its isotope peaks, possible in-source fragments (in brown), as well as detected adducts (in green) for each input file in which the feature was detected.
 Retention times are always given in minutes.
 The *extended ion chromatogram* (gray, dashed) is the mass trace that is not part of the detected peak (e.g., a second ion with same mass or just background noise with same mass).
-In case MS/MS data of the compound was extracted from the selected LC-MS input file, a black arrow marks the retention time at which the MS/MS was shot.
+In case MS/MS data of the feature was extracted from the selected LC-MS input file, a black arrow marks the retention time at which the MS/MS was shot.
 A gray dashed line marks the *noise level*; its exact computation may varies from version to version, but it is related to the median intensity of all peaks in the MS scan.
-Two gray vertical dashed lines mark the median and weighted average retention time of the compound across all input LC-MS data files.
+Two gray vertical dashed lines mark the median and weighted average retention time of the feature across all input LC-MS data files.

 On the right, there is a basic quality assessment panel.
-It can be used to preemptively get an idea on overall quality of the MS and MS/MS of the compound.
+It can be used to preemptively get an idea on overall quality of the MS and MS/MS of the feature.

 ### Formulas tab ("SIRIUS overview" in SIRIUS4)